alpacahq/alpaca-trade-api-csharp/Alpaca.Markets/README.md

     }
 }
 ```
-4. Replace `KEY_ID` and `SECRET_KEY` values with your own data from the Alpaca dashboard.
+4. Replace the `KEY_ID` and `SECRET_KEY` values with your data from the Alpaca dashboard.
 5. Run the sample application using `dotnet run` command and check the output.
-You should see information about the current market timestamp and the times that the market will open and close next.
+You should see information about the current market timestamp and when the market will open and close next.

-See the [UsageExamples](https://github.com/alpacahq/alpaca-trade-api-csharp/tree/develop/UsageExamples) project for near-to-real-world strategy implementation using this SDK and the
+See the [UsageExamples](https://github.com/alpacahq/alpaca-trade-api-csharp/tree/main/UsageExamples) project for near-to-real-world strategy implementation using this SDK and the
 [Alpaca.Markets.Tests](https://github.com/OlegRa/Alpaca.Markets.Tests) repository for SDK usage examples.
 The [Wiki](https://github.com/alpacahq/alpaca-trade-api-csharp/wiki) pages contain
 a lot of additional information about different aspects of this SDK (environments handling, authentication types, different order placement approaches, streaming client subscriptions handling, etc.).

 ## Contributors

-Thanks a lot for all contributors.
-See the full list of project supporters in the [CONTRIBUTORS](https://github.com/alpacahq/alpaca-trade-api-csharp/blob/develop/CONTRIBUTORS.md) file.
+Thanks a lot for all the contributors.
+See the complete list of project supporters in the [CONTRIBUTORS](https://github.com/alpacahq/alpaca-trade-api-csharp/blob/main/CONTRIBUTORS.md) file.